openconnectivity/IOTivity-setup/Readme.md

      ~/IOT
         |-IOTivity-setup

-From this folder run the scripts:
+From this folder run the scripts (in order):
+- install_IOTivity.sh
 - install_DeviceBuilder.sh
-- install_IOTivity.sh
 - install_MRAA.sh

 e.g. exectute in the ~/IOT folder: sh install_<>.sh